 Compare these examples to the Chime homepage

-While all of the examples above deliver a unique, personalized post-click experience to a targeted audience, homepages are typically designed as browsing experiences, not focused on advertising conversion.
+While all of the examples above deliver a unique, personalized post-click landing page to a targeted audience, homepages are typically designed as browsing experiences, not focused on advertising conversion.

 Look at the Chime homepage, for example: